geerlingguy/pi-cluster/benchmarks/README.md

 More benchmarks will be added over time.

+## Top500 High Performance Linpack (HPL)

+I like to run the HPL benchmark on my clusters to see where they fall in the historic [Top500 supercomputing list](https://top500.org).

+My automated Top500 HPL benchmark code is located in a separate repository: [Top500 Benchmark - HPL Linpack](https://github.com/geerlingguy/top500-benchmark).

 ## `disk-benchmark.sh`

 The `disk-benchmark` script is what I use to test various storage media with the Raspberry Pi.